Future Combat Air System (UK): Future Combat Air System

-Earlier in 2012 the Ministry of Defence (MoD) launched a new 4 year study, the Future Combat Air System (FCAS), for future "unmanned combat air systems".
+Earlier in 2012 the Ministry of Defence (MoD) launched a new 4-year study, the Future Combat Air System (FCAS), for future "unmanned combat air systems".
 BAE Systems, one of the companies involved said this would "inform the MoD's unmanned air system strategy over the coming decades to ensure that the best use is made of these new technologies".

 In November 2014 FCAS transitioned to an Anglo-French feasibility study of unmanned aircraft.
 The British and French governments awarded 6 development contracts for FCAS; BAE and Dassault would develop the airframe, Rolls-Royce and Safran the engine, and Selex ES and Thales the electronics and communications.
 The collaboration benefitted from prior development of the BAE Systems Taranis and Dassault nEUROn demonstrators.
 In March 2016 the UK and France announced their intention to invest £1.54 billion to advance the project to its next stage.

+In October 2024, The UK government has allocated £1.3 billion for the development of the Future Combat Air System (FCAS) this year, with the funding entirely from public resources and primarily directed towards the Global Combat Air Programme (GCAP).
+The original budget of £1.46 billion was reduced following updated industry assessments.

 Divergent UK and French/German/Spanish projects

 In April 2018, Dassault Aviation and Airbus announced an agreement to cooperate on the development of a stealth fighter jet as a replacement for French Rafale, German Eurofighter and Spanish F-18 Hornet, also called Future Combat Air System (FCAS) or SCAF.
 A test flight of a demonstrator is expected around 2025 and entry into service around 2040.

 In July 2018 the MoD published its Combat Air Strategy.
 The key elements of this are: